LazyWolves/LazyWolves.github.io/gsoc-proposal.md

 ## Why this project?

 - Why did you chose this project and organisation, why do you want to work on this project.

+## Are you applying to any other organisations?

+## After GSoC ends

+- What do you plan to do after GSoC ends, how do you want to keep yourself involved with LazyWolves?

+## Your availability during summer

+Apart from the above points, please do acknowledge the fact that GSoC is a three month program.
+So whatever you plan to do should be roughly feasable to be done in a span of 3 months.
+It is perfectly fine if some parts of the projects are left out due to time contraints, but it is expected that the student prioritizes the different milestones properly.

+Best of Luck!!